sunyumail93/Python3_StepByStep/README.md

 Day6_JoinAndFunction.py
 * Convert bed format containing RNA sequences to a FASTA format, saving the bed information in the FASTA header.
 Use `join` and self-defined function.

+Day7_SplitAndDictionary.py
+* Loop through a FASTA file converted from bed file in Day 6, `split` using separator and count sequences based on the gnomonic 5´-end position (rather than the sequence itself), and report 5´-end positions and occurrence from `dictionary`